Dharmesh-Shah/ItemzAPI/README.md

 - SQL Server as Database
 - Postman for writing tests and simulate Web API with.

-## Feature we are developing
+## Feature we recently delivered

-Recently in April and May 2021 We implemented
+Recently in April and May 2021 we implemented

  - Individual Itemz SQUASH feature.
  - Itemz SQUASH feature by ItemzType.